ucfcbb/TeraTools/README.md

 ## Reference

-If you use TeraTools in your research, please cite:
+If you use TeraTools in your research, please cite: TBA.

-> "RLBWT-Based Index Construction in Compressed Space for Terabase-Scale Pangenome Analysis"
-> Ahsan Sanaullah, Nathaniel K. Brown, Pramesh Shakya, Arun Deegutla, Ardalan Naseri, Ben Langmead, Degui Zhi, Shaojie Zhang.
-RECOMB 2026.

 ## Dependencies